College football bowl and 2025-26 CFP picks, predictions: Legendary Vegas expert reveals best bets today

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the 2025-26 bowl and College Football Playoff schedule

-The College Football Playoff quarterfinals are set to begin on Wednesday.
-In the meantime, there is still plenty of other college football bowl action with three bowl games on Tuesday, and other bowl games on New Year's Eve before the CFP starts.
-On Tuesday, Tennessee is -3.5 vs. Illinois in the Music City Bowl and USC is -6.5 vs. TCU in the Alamo Bowl.
+The College Football Playoff quarterfinals are set to begin on Wednesday night as Ohio State takes on Miami.
+The Buckeyes are 9.5-point favorites in the latest college football odds.
+Other college football lines for Wednesday include Vanderbilt (-4) vs. Iowa, Duke (-3) vs. Arizona State, Texas (-7) vs. Michigan and Utah (-14) vs. Nebraska, which is the game with the largest remaining spread.

-The final college football bowl game of the calendar year will head to the Cotton Bowl and Ohio State vs. Miami.
-The Dec.
-31 CFP quarterfinal matchup has the reigning champion Buckeyes favored by 9.5 points, per the latest college football bowl odds.
+The CFP spreads for New Year's Day are Oregon (-2.5) vs. Texas Tech, Indiana (-7) vs. Alabama and Georgia (-6.5) vs. Ole Miss.
+The action continues on Jan.
+2 with four bowl game, which will be the last action before the CFP semifinals later in January.
 Before locking in any college football picks on those games or any others during bowl season, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 iNew users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.